-This course is designed as a pre-professional experience for those students interested in all areas of theatrical production.
 Students will study theatre theory and technique as they stage a number of dramatic performances for external audiences.
 Class study will involve developing and leading dramatic activities that connect foundational drama work, improvisation, text creation, movement, speech and scripted material.
 Projects may involve working with elementary students on story theatre presentations, dramaturgical work with a script, directing other students in a high school presentation, or contributing to a new script production.
-Career explorations in acting, stagecraft and technical production will be explored.